8 Tips to Pick a School for Your Child With ADHD

 2. Structure, Structure, Structure

-When it comes to kids with ADHD, structure in school is a really good thing, notes Patricia Collins, PhD, director of the Psychoeducational Clinic at North Carolina State University.
+When it comes to some kids with ADHD, structure in school is a good thing, notes Patricia Collins, PhD, director of the Psychoeducational Clinic at North Carolina State University.

 3. Accessible Role Models